 Free food, meals, and financial help from Saint Francis Center

 Food programs including groceries and items from the Choice Food Pantry as well as SNAP applications cn be applied for.
 There is also a soup kitchen for the poor, homeless and people with no money.
 Denver Urban Ministries wants to ensure residents have their nutritional needs met, including children.
 Residents of the Adams, Jefferson, and Arapahoe have even used the center.

-The Choice Food Pantry from DenUM allows people to “shop” for only what they need and will use.
+The Choice Food Pantry from Saint Francis Center allows people to “shop” for only what they need and will use.
 This is available and is a better system then passing out a pre-packaged allocation of groceries or canned goods.
 Families now have the ability to make their own choices about what items they want to take home.
 There are even more healthier offering, such as low-sugar, low-sodium, whole grain options and fresh produce or vegetables.